7 Practical Ways to Honor Your Parents

 What are you actively, currently, purposefully doing to honor your parents these days?
 Are you helping them learn to use a new phone?
 Are you sitting beside them in church on Sundays?

-Whatever it is, just kick it up one.
+Whatever you’re doing now, make it your goal to just kick it up one.

-Encouraging intentional adventure and a little tipping of the honor scales,
+Encouraging a life filled with everyday intentional adventure and tipping of the honor scales for our beloved parents,